bisharatm/ds08_online-retail/README.md

     * Strong potential for uplift through targeted retention programmes

 * Potential Loyalists as a growth lever:
-    * This segment represents a large share of the customer base and shows strong potential to move into higher-value behaviour with the right incentives.
+    * This segment represents an important share of the customer base and shows strong potential to move into higher-value behaviour with the right incentives.

 #### Domestic Revenue Uplift Scenarios: